tenzap/exif-thumbnail-adder/README.md

 - If libexif detects some problems (errors) in a file, it is skipped (reported error is displayed in the app).
 This setting can be changed in the app configuration.

 ### pixymeta-android
-- please note that at the time of writing this, pixymeta-android is licensed under EPL-1.0 which is not compatible with GPL.
-You may compile the app yourself to use pixymeta-android.
-See below for more info.
 - **usage is discouraged** until pixymeta bug is fixed
 - the existing EXIF tags are read and metadata is rewritten from scratch using what was read
 - [XMP*] tags are kept